sanic-org/sanic/guide/content/en/guide/how-to/tls.md

 Multiple domain names may be added by further `-d` arguments, all stored into a single certificate which gets saved to `/etc/letsencrypt/live/example.com/` as per **the first domain** that you list here.

 The key type and preferred chain options are necessary for getting a minimal size certificate file, essential for making your server run as *fast* as possible.
-The chain will still contain one RSA certificate until when Let's Encrypt gets their new EC chain trusted in all major browsers, possibly around 2023.
+The chain will still contain one RSA certificate until when Let's Encrypt gets their new EC chain trusted in all major browsers.